Practical Guide to Sending Caring Contacts

 How do you want to send the messages?

-Study with email was not successful; perhaps because email has become more about business communication, bills, and spam and less about personal communication
+Caring Contacts Trials with email have been challenging logistically and less well-liked by recipients, perhaps because email has become more about business communication, bills, and spam and less about personal communication.

 Your organization will also need to decide who will send the Caring Contacts to the recipients, that is, who are the “authors” of the Caring Contacts.